saxenap/nanohub/nanoHUB/clustering/README.md

 There is an instance of nested multiprocessing, inside core_classroom_analysis on line 102.
 If this is fixed delete daemon=False parameter from the call in cluster_by_command.

 Maximum cores used set to 10 right now.
-This is because the ssh requests cannot handle it.
+This is because the server cannot handle it.
+If this needs to be increased, the banner_timeout will need to be adjusted.
+It currently has been messed with in nanoHUB/dataaccess/connection.py, however I don't think it worked.